livepeer/docs/docs/source/broadcasting.md

 ffmpeg -f dshow -framerate 30 -pixel_format uyvy422 -i "0:0" -vcodec libx264 -tune zerolatency -b 1000k -x264-params keyint=60:min-keyint=60 -acodec aac -ac 1 -b:a 96k -f flv rtmp://localhost:1935/movie
 ```

-As described above, you can now find the manifestID and share it to play.
+You can now verify if the broadcast is successful.

-## Broadcasting from Mobile
+## Broadcasting To A Remote Node From Mobile

 There is not currently a natively Livepeer aware mobile app, but much
 like [using OBS](#broadcasting-using-obs), as described above, you can